Orthopedic and Sports Acupuncture

 Myofascial Massage Techniques

-Importance of TCM theory and integration with Sports Medicine
+Importance of TCM Theory and Integration with Sports Medicine

 Lungs in TCM theory